From Eh to NZ

 Declining Your Offer?

 In case you choose to decline your offer, please let us know as soon as possible.
-Let us know by emailing your OzTREKK admissions officer outlining your decision and reason for declining your offer.
+Let us know by emailing your OzTREKK team outlining your decision and reason for declining your offer.
 We will then advise the university on your behalf.
 This is important because it can potentially open a spot for another student!

 How to Accept